-If you are on the full time study mode, you will attend the Academy either three or four full days a week.
-You must attend a minimum of three days a week, but can opt to do an extra, fourth day should they wish.
+If you are on the full time study mode, you will attend the Academy for three days per week.
 Please be aware that you are expected to supplement this with a sufficient amount of independent study time to meet the learning outcomes of modules.
 At Levels 5 and 6 you will be provided with individual, dedicated, permanent studio spaces in which to work independently on practical work.
-Where you choose to attend four days, this doesn't have to be consistent throughout the programme, but can vary from term to term, depending on individual requirements and commitments.